AdobeDocs/certification.en/help/certifications/faq.md

 +++How do I know if I'm eligible for the restart program?

-In your [profile history](https://www.certmetrics.com/adobe/candidate/requirements.aspx){target="_blank"}, you will see one of these exams listed.
+Under the history tab in the [Adobe Credential Management System](https://www.certmetrics.com/adobe/candidate/requirements.aspx){target="_blank"}, you will see one of these exams listed.

 | Certified Application | Exam listed in the History section of your profile |
 | ------- | ------- |